-The Teaching Kitchen offers community programs in nutrition and cooking to empower individuals and families with the skills, knowledge, and confidence towards a healthy lifestyle.
+The teaching kitchen offers community programs in nutrition and cooking to empower individuals and families with the skills, knowledge, and confidence towards a healthy lifestyle.

 The NYC Economic Development Corporation originated this project as a part of Mayor de Blasio’s One New York initiative in order to help meet its goal of creating environments that encourage New Yorkers to be healthy by increasing opportunities for physical activity.

-The YMCA’s vision is to build a facility that meets the wide-ranging needs of the economically diverse youth and families that live in the Northeast Bronx and will serve as a strong complement to existing YMCA facilities and programs in New York.
+The YMCA’s vision was to build a facility that meets the wide-ranging needs of the economically diverse youth and families that live in the Northeast Bronx and will serve as a strong complement to existing YMCA facilities and programs in New York.

 The Bronx, New York